-The route - day 1: Basel-Murten via Tavennes and Biel: 125 km, 2h35
+The route - day 1: Basel-Murten via Tavannes and Biel: 125 km, 2h35

-- if you start in Zurich, you can reach Murten within 2 hours;
+- If you start in Zurich, you can reach Murten within 2 hours.

-- an easier route from Basel to Murten, in terms of navigation, is the via one Liestal, Solothurn and Aarberg.
-This route too passes hilly scenery and attractive towns (114 km, 2h30);
+- An easier route from Basel to Murten, in terms of navigation, is the via one Liestal, Solothurn and Aarberg.
+This route too passes hilly scenery and attractive towns (114 km, 2h30).

-- you may prefer the larger towns of Neuchâtel or Biel as your destination.
+- You may prefer the larger towns of Neuenburg/Neuchâtel or Biel/Bienne as your destination.

 Side trip suggestions

-- find other options in Murten here.
+- Find other options in Murten here.

 The route – day 2: Murten-Aarau via Langnau and Olten: 151 km, 3h10

-You’ll first pass the federal capital city of Bern, before entering the romantic Emmen valley with its green hills and views of the Bernese Alps in the south.
-Via Trubschachen and Entlebuch, drive north to the small town of Olten, and finally head a bit further east until your reach Aarau.
+You’ll first pass the federal capital city of Bern.
+Then enter the romantic Emmen valley with its green hills and views of the Bernese Alps in the south.
+Drive north to the small town of Olten via Trubschachen and Entlebuch.
+Head a bit further east until your reach Aarau.

 Ideas for side trips

 - Bern makes for a great break.
-Please find tips here;
+Please find tips here.

-- discover the small town of Olten along the rivier Aare, for example with this hike;
+- Discover the small town of Olten along the rivier Aare, for example with this hike.

-- more castles can be found in Aarau’s surroundings, such as the one in Lenzburg;
+- More castles can be found in Aarau’s surroundings, such as the one in Lenzburg.

 The route - day 3: Aarau-Rapperswil via lots of lakes and via Einsiedeln: 114 km, 2h30

-- don’t miss the Hallwyl castle near Seengen at the north of the Hallwilersee.
-The castle is located within the river Aabach;
+- Don’t miss the Hallwyl castle near Seengen, at the north of the Hallwilersee.
+The castle is located within the river Aabach.

-- find more hotels in Rapperswil here.
+- Find more hotels in Rapperswil here.

 The route – day 4: Rapperswil-Vaduz via Glarus and Lake Walen: 107 km, 2h15

-After your visit to Glarus, head back north to pass one of the prettiest lakes of this entire route: Lake Walen, dominated by the imposing mountain ridges of the Churfirsten.
-After the lake, drive to the wellness resort Bad Ragaz, before turning north to enter the small principality of Liechtenstein.
+After your visit to Glarus, head back north.
+You'll pass one of the prettiest lakes of this tour: Lake Walen, dominated by the imposing mountain ridges of the Churfirsten.
+After the lake, drive to the wellness resort Bad Ragaz.
+Then turn north to enter the small principality of Liechtenstein.
 This is home to today’s destination: Vaduz.

 Side trip suggestions

-- the 4-star hotel Vaduzerhof offers a perfect location near the town center, free private parking and comfortable modern rooms;
+- The 4-star hotel Vaduzerhof offers a perfect location near the town center, free private parking and comfortable modern rooms.

-- find more hotels in Vaduz here.
+- Find more hotels in Vaduz here.

 The route - day 5: Vaduz-Kreuzlingen at Lake Constance via Appenzell and St. Gallen: 99 km, 2h10

 The two main stops along the way are Appenzell and St. Gallen, both icons of northern Swiss culture.
-You’ll then head for the shores of Lake Constance, that you keep following until you reach Kreuzlingen at the Swiss-German border.
+You’ll then head for the shores of Lake Constance.
+Keep following the shore until you reach Kreuzlingen at the Swiss-German border.
 Kreuzlingen practically forms one city along with its German counterpart Constance ('Konstanz' in German).

-- at a 25-minute ride from St. Gallen you’ll find the Maestrani chocolate factory in Flawil;
+- At a 25-minute ride from St. Gallen, you’ll find the Maestrani chocolate factory in Flawil.

-- take some time to explore Kreuzlingen and Constance.
+- Take some time to explore Kreuzlingen and Constance.
 You can enjoy a boat trip over Lake Constance, visit the lake museum or watch the underwater world in Sea Life.

-- find more hotels in Kreuzlingen here;
+- Find more hotels in Kreuzlingen here.

 The route - day 6: Kreuzlingen-Zurich via Stein am Rhein and the Rhine Falls: 96 km, 1h35

 Follow the southern banks of the Lower Lake, or the 'Untersee' in German, to the beautiful town Stein am Rhein.
 Continue to Schaffhausen, where you can pay a visit to the Rhine Falls.

-- the medieval town of Stein am Rhein is worth a visit.
-It has an attractive, colorful old center, plus a monastery and a castle towering above the town;
+- The medieval town of Stein am Rhein is worth a visit.
+It has an attractive, colorful old center, plus a monastery and a castle towering above the town.

-- if you have time left after arrival in Zurich, you can enjoy a walking tour, do some shopping in the Bahnhofstrasse, make a boat ride over the lake, and much more.
+- If you have time left after arrival in Zurich, you can enjoy a walking tour, do some shopping in the Bahnhofstrasse, make a boat ride over the lake, and much more.
 Find all of our tips here.

-- more hotels near Zurich are listed here;
+- More hotels near Zurich are listed here.

-- if you prefer a hotel in Zurich, please find our recommendations here;
+- If you prefer a hotel in Zurich, please find our recommendations here.

 Suggested hotels in and around Zurich.